 Centers for Disease Control and Prevention

 The CDC is a nationally trusted public health institute, devoted to protecting the health of all Americans.
-Their feature on preventing dog bites explains:
+Their resources on keeping pets and people healthy explains:

 - Diseases caused by dog bites